pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 We know we want the avatar to "eat" the food when they overlap, so we need a method to check if the avatar overlaps the food.
 We __could__ put this in Avatar, but it's actually a pretty generic idea, so we'll put it in Agent.

 In the Agent class, define a method that takes an argument containing another Agent and checks whether the current agent overlaps that agent.
 That is:
-1. Define a method that takes one parameter (the other agent)
+1. Define a method that takes one argument (the other agent)
 1. Check if the current agent is active and only carry out the rest if it is
-1. Calculate the distance from the current agent to the other agent
+1. Calculate the distance from the current agent to the other agent (use `dist()`)
 1. Check if that distance is less than that sum of the radii of the two agents
 1. If so, return true
 1. If not, return false